zees-dev/servarr/README.md

 # Servarr

-This project is a complete Servarr Helm Chart that includes also Sonarr, Radarr, Prowlarr, qBitTorrent, Jellyseerr, Jellyfin and Flaresovlerr as sub-charts.
+This project is a complete Servarr Helm Chart that includes also Sonarr, Radarr, Bazarr, Prowlarr, Homarr, qBitTorrent, Jellyseerr, Jellyfin and Flaresolverr as sub-charts.

+This fork is maintained by **zees-dev** and is originally based on [fonzdm/servarr](https://github.com/fonzdm/servarr).
+Huge thanks to the upstream authors and contributors.

+> Acknowledgement: this project was forked from https://github.com/fonzdm/servarr and adapted/maintained by zees-dev.

 ## Getting Started